ScottDark/top-rock-paper-scissors/README.md

 # top-rock-paper-scissors

-implementation of grade-school classic “rock paper scissors” in Js
+### Summary

+Project Implementation of rock-paper-scissors in Javascript.